 \subsection{Basic equations}

-We use the developed version of general relativistic magneto-hydrodynamic code, based on High Accuracy Relativistic Magnetohydrodynamics (HARM), which has evolved from the code made publicly available by \cite{Gammie2003} and described in detail by \cite{Noble2006}.
-Code introduces a conservative, shock-capturing scheme with low numerical viscosity, to solve the hyperbolic system of the partial differential equations of GR MHD.
-The numerical scheme uses the plasma energy-momentum tensor, $T^{\mu \nu}$, with contributions from matter (gas) and electromagnetic field.
-For the GR MHD evolution, we solve two fundamental equations: the equation of mass and angular momentum conservation, and energy equation.
+We used a developed version of a general relativistic magnetohydrodynamic code, based on the high-accuracy relativistic magnetohydrodynamics (HARM) framework, which evolved from the code made publicly available by \cite{Gammie2003} and described in detail by \cite{Noble2006}.
+The code implements a conservative, shock-capturing scheme with low numerical viscosity to solve the hyperbolic system of general relativistic magnetohydrodynamical (GRMHD) partial differential equations.
+The numerical scheme uses the plasma energy-momentum tensor, $T^{\mu \nu}$, with contributions from matter (gas) and the electromagnetic field.
+For the GRMHD evolution, we solved two fundamental equations: the equation of mass and angular momentum conservation, and the energy equation,

-where $u^{\mu}$ denotes the four-velocity of gas, $b^{\mu}$ are magnetic four-vector and $h$ is the fluid specific enthalpy.
-The continuity and energy-momentum conservation equations are as follows
+where $u^{\mu}$ denotes the four-velocity of gas, $b^{\mu}$ is the magnetic four-vector, and $h$ is the fluid specific enthalpy.
+The continuity and energy-momentum conservation equations are written as

 where $\sQ$ is the energy change per unit volume due to neutrino cooling.
-Finally, the Maxwell equations in the limit of ideal MHD read
+Finally, the Maxwell equations in the limit of ideal MHD are